-Tony Brown will receive his medal at a ceremony presented by the Worcester County Poetry Association at the Worcester Historical Museum on Thursday, July 28th from 6:30-8:30 p.m.
-There is limited parking at the museum, with additional parking on street and in the Pearl/Elm Street Garage.
+Tony Brown received his medal at a ceremony presented by the Worcester County Poetry Association at the Worcester Historical Museum on Thursday, July 28th from 6:30-8:30 p.m.
 Visit the 2022 Kunitz Medal Presentation event page for details.

 Worcester Magazine article “Worcester poet Tony Brown to receive Stanley Kunitz Medal”